 Geospatial Data

 Geospatial data helps us model real-world features like buildings, roads, lakes, and property boundaries on a computer screen using GIS (Geographic Information System) software.
-These real-world features have attributes that are associated with their location, like the address of a building, the length of a road, or the types of trees in a forest.
+These real-world features have attributes associated with their location, like the address of a building, the length of a road, or the types of trees in a forest.

 There are two types of geospatial data.